NGIOproject/nextgenio-docs/user_guide/faq.rst

      It is possible that the batch scripts requests more cores per node than can be allocated.
-When using the ``cpus-per-task`` option in the batch script, the maximum number of cores to be requested per task is 48 (the number of physical cpus on the node).
+When using the ``cpus-per-task`` option in the batch script, the maximum number of cores to be requested per task is 48 (the number of physical cpus on an NGIO node).

      If the intention is (e.g.) to use the total number of available logical cores in a single node, by using hyperthreading, the following code can be